Boeing undercuts rivals in South Korea fighter contest - sources

 One industry source said that the capabilities of the new fighters, rather than cost, would be a key factor in Seoul's decision.

-(Additional reporting by Ju-min Park in Seoul, Andrea Shalal-Esa in Washington and Julien Ponthus in Paris; Editing by Siva Govindasamy, David Goodman and Maureen Bavdek)
+(Additional reporting by Ju-min Park in Seoul, Andrea Shalal-Esa in Washington and Julien Ponthus in Paris; Editing by Siva Govindasamy and David Goodman)